 Always look at mepolizumab solution before injecting it.
 Check that the expiration date has not passed and that the liquid is clear and colorless or slightly yellow to slightly brown.
 The liquid should not contain visible particles.
 Do not use a syringe that is frozen or if the liquid is cloudy or contains small particles.

-You can inject mepolizumab injection anywhere on the front of your thighs (upper leg) or abdomen (stomach) except your navel and the area 2 inches (5 centimeters) around it.
+You can inject mepolizumab injection anywhere on the front of your thighs (upper leg) or stomach except your navel (belly button) and the area 2 inches (5 centimeters) around it.
 If a caregiver injects the medication, the back of the upper arm may also be used.
 To reduce the chances of soreness or redness, use a different site for each injection.
 Do not inject into an area where the skin is tender, bruised, red, or hard or where you have scars or stretch marks.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.